citp/privacy-policy-historical/c/ch/cho/choicestore.com.md

 3\.
 Provide products/services that have been requested by you;
 4\.
 Respond to other inquires or requests by you.
 5\.
 Provide you with information about specials, sales or new products or services that the Company will introduce in the future.
 6\.
 It’s partners and/or vendors in order to fulfil orders from you.
+7\.
+Allowing personalised advertising on our and other websites by us and our partners where you have consented.

 In order to provide the best services, the Company may disclose your name on certain pages at https://www.choicestore.com/.
 We may also disclose personally identifiable information in the establishment or exercise of legal rights or defences against legal claims, to comply with applicable laws or regulations, to comply with a valid legal process, such as a search warrant, subpoena or court order or to investigate suspected fraud or a violation of our Terms and Conditions of Use.
 We will never sell user information to any 3rd-party not affiliated with the Company, without consent, except in connection with the sale or merger of the Company or the division responsible for such services provided.
 The Company may also use such Voluntary Information for marketing its products and services to you unless you have ‘opted out’ of receiving such marketing information from us.
 User may ‘opt out’ by clicking the "unsubscribe" button found on the bottom of the e-mails we send.